-A. Progress meetings shall be held at the dates and times scheduled at the preconstruction meeting unless changes are agreed to by all parties and appropriate notification of such changes has been given.

-B. Attendance: The meeting shall be attended by the Architect, the Contractor's superintendent and project manager, the District's representatives, and the District's Inspector of Record.
-When requested by the District, the Architect or the Contractor, subcontractors, and the Architect's consultants shall also attend.

-- C. Agenda: The agenda for these meetings shall include, but not be limited to, the following items: - 1.
+- A. Progress meetings shall be held at the dates and times scheduled at the preconstruction meeting unless changes are agreed to by all parties and appropriate notification of such changes has been given. - B. Attendance: The meeting shall be attended by the Architect, the Contractor's superintendent and project manager, the District's representatives, and the District's Inspector of Record.
+When requested by the District, the Architect or the Contractor, subcontractors, and the Architect's consultants shall also attend. - C. Agenda: The agenda for these meetings shall include, but not be limited to, the following items: - 1.
 Review progress of construction since the previous meeting. - 2.
 Discuss user's activities that will impact construction activities. - 3.
-Discuss field observations, problems and conflicts. - 4.
-Identify problems which impede planned progress and develop corrective measures as required to regain the projected schedule.
-Revise the construction schedule if necessary. - 5.
-Plan progress during the next construction period. - 6.
-Coordinate the progress of subcontractors. - 7.
-Review changes proposed by the District for their effect on the construction schedule and completion time.
+Discuss field observations, problems and conflicts. - Identify problems which impede planned progress and develop corrective measures as required to regain the projected schedule.
+Revise the construction schedule if necessary.